SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 You will find several sports-related indoor activities in San Francisco and around the Bay Area.
 During the cool and rainy winter months, head to one of the sports arenas below to see our local teams play.

-The Golden State Warriors basketball team plays their home games at the Oracle Arena in Oakland, just across the bay from SF, from October to April each year.
+The Golden State Warriors basketball team plays their home games at the Chase Center in the Mission Bay District from October to April each year.
 These games are great fun with high energy, as Dubs fans are very proud of watching this team soar to success in recent years.

 The NHL hockey season also runs from October to April, and during this time of year, there is nothing more fun than heading over to the SAP Center (affectionately known as the "Shark Tank") in San Jose.